-- 9.1 The Renfrewshire Alcohol and Drug Partnership (ADP) is a multiagency group which has strategic responsibility to review, develop and deliver local services related to the challenges associated with alcohol and drug misuse.
+9. Public Protection Spotlight - Renfrewshire Alcohol and Drug Partnership related to the challenges associated with alcohol and drug misuse.
 It was established in 2009 and comprises of representatives from Renfrewshire Health & Social Care Partnership, Engage Renfrewshire, Police Scotland, Scottish Fire & Rescue Services, Scottish Prison Service and Job Centre Plus.
 There is also a structure in place to ensure the views of service users are represented.
-The Renfrewshire Alcohol and Drug Partnership vision is: - To ensure that individuals will achieve and sustain recovery from their problem alcohol and drug use and become contributing members of society.
+The Renfrewshire Alcohol and Drug Partnership vision is: